be5invis/Iosevka/README.md

 ### Installing via Package Managers

-*Be careful: This repository does not maintain any package manager distribution.
-The packages listed below might be outdated.*
+*Disclaimer: This repository does not maintain any package manager distribution.
+The packages listed below may not always be up-to-date.*

   * **macOS**
     * Standard distribution in Homebrew: